 Despite all of his success in foreign affairs, President Bush consistently failed to gain traction on the domestic front.
-After giving a rousing convention speech about volunteerism in which he spoke of community organizations as “a thousand points of light” across the country, Bush failed to harness much of this energy during his presidency.
-Many attributed this to Bush’s aloof public persona and a distinct inability to connect with the common person.
-It was this general public issue problem that Bush would try to combat on the domestic front by leaning on the popularity of his wife, Barbara Pierce.
+For example, after giving a rousing convention speech about volunteerism in which he spoke of community organizations as “a thousand points of light” across the country, Bush failed to harness much of this energy during his presidency.
+Many attributed this to Bush’s aloof public persona and inability to connect with the common person.
+This general public issue problem that Bush would try to combat on the domestic front by leaning on the popularity of his wife, Barbara Pierce.

 Americans with Disabilities Act of 1990

-One of the major pieces of legislation that was passed by Congress and signed by President Bush during his tenure was the Americans with Disabilities Act of 1990.
-This law provided protection for those with disabilities from discrimination and was similar to those offered under previous Civil Rights era legislation.
+One of the major pieces of legislation passed by Congress and signed by President Bush during his tenure was the Americans with Disabilities Act of 1990.
+This law protected those with disabilities from discrimination similar to those offered under previous Civil Rights era legislation.

-If Bush had to overcome one major hurdle, and failed to do so, it was economic headwinds.
+If Bush had to overcome one major hurdle and failed to do so, it was economic headwinds.
 The economy that Bush had inherited from Reagan had been growing steadily since the early 1980s.
-By January 1992 the economy was entering its 19th month of recession.
+Yet, by January 1992, the economy was entering its 19th month of recession.

-Many Americans, 8 in 10, felt that the economy was in bad shape and blamed President Bush.
-As the economy continued to flag and the job market deteriorated, many families came to blame President Bush for their own personal financial situation, and his economic woes were a major influence on Bush’s failed bid for a second term.
+8 in 10 Americans felt that the economy was in bad shape and blamed President Bush.
+As the economy continued to flag and the job market deteriorated, many families blamed President Bush for their financial situation.
+His economic woes were a major influence on Bush’s failed bid for a second term.

 Though Bush would nominate two Supreme Court Justices during his single term, they both would come to disappoint him in different ways.
 Bush would grow to be disappointed by the liberal rulings of Justice Souter and was also made unhappy by Justice Thomas’s behavior during his confirmation hearings which devolved into the Anita Hill controversy.

-After losing his bid for reelection to Bill Clinton in 1993, President Bush chose to largely retire from public life.
-He would go on to start a family foundation and from time-to-time return to support one of his family members’ own political ambitions.
-His sons Jeb and George were elected Governor of Florida and Governor of Texas at the same time, and the elder Bush encouraged his sons to stake an independent political identity.
+After losing his bid for reelection to Bill Clinton in 1993, President Bush essentially chose to retire from public life.
+However, he would go on to start a family foundation and, from time-to-time return to support one of his family members’ political ambitions.
+His sons Jeb and George were elected Governor of Florida and Governor of Texas simultaneously, and the elder Bush encouraged his sons to stake an independent political identity.

-In fact, just eight years after he left office, his own son was elected the 43rd president of the United States and served from 2001 to 2009.
+Just eight years after he left office, his son was elected the 43rd president of the United States and served from 2001 to 2009.

-H.W.
-Bush is widely considered by historians to be an average president.
-While he was likely above average when it came to international relations, he was clearly below average when it came to U.S. domestic issues, like the economy.
+Historians widely consider H.W.
+Bush to be an average president.
+However, while he was likely above average when it came to international relations, he was clearly below average regarding U.S. domestic issues, like the economy.

 This is clearly illustrated by the fact that Bush’s approval rating peaked at 74% during the Gulf War and slowly but steadily fell during the recession of the early 90s.

 While maybe not recognized as the greatest president in U.S. history, Bush was still widely respected after leaving office and maintained bipartisan popularity throughout his later years.
-Bush was awarded the Presidential Medal of Freedom by Barack Obama in 2011, the nation’s highest civilian honor.
+Barack Obama awarded Bush the Presidential Medal of Freedom in 2011, the nation’s highest civilian honor.